tripal/docker-tripal-centos/tripal-v3/README.md

 ## Elsticsearch

-Use the following command lines to check the status of running elasticsearch clusters
+Use the following command lines to check the status of running Elasticsearch clusters

 ```